 Created by Marcel Breuer in the mid-’20s and named after the painter, Vasily, who was friends with Breuer at the time, the chair is an experimental play on forms.
-He experimented with tubular steel as a framework to almost suspend canvas seat, back and arms from, and the result is a logical, mechanical concept that makes the chair look like it hangs in space.
+He experimented with tubular steel as a framework to almost suspending the canvas seat, back, and arms, and the result is a logical, mechanical concept that makes the chair look like it hangs in space.

 Because this chair is so iconic, it is important to place it correctly in your home.
 It is no good shoving it in a dark corner where it won’t be seen, so make sure you display it as an accent chair.
 You can pair it with a couch, or place it against a wall with a plant next to it, and a standing lamp to really highlight the chair.

-Having made it all the way from the early days of the modern furniture movement, the Wassily chair designed by Marcel Breuer in 1925 has surly graced just about every setting possible.
+Having made it all the way from the early days of the modern furniture movement, the Wassily chair designed by Marcel Breuer in 1925 has surlily graced just about every setting possible.

 Here is the mid-century classic.
 If you are going to decorate in timeless furniture the Wassily chair is a staple that apparently works well as outdoor patio furniture.
 Two things that are sure to be popular in the future, alternate power sources and classic modern furniture.

 Also designed by Breuer in the same time frame, these chairs follow a similar structure.
 Tubular steel in polished chrome finish acts as the framework of the table, while the top of the table is either satin finish, smooth plastic laminate or marble, depending on the choice of table.